IHE/RAD.IRA/input/pagecontent/volume-1.md

 #### 1:XX.1.1.5 Content Creator

-The Content Creator actor is responsible for either publishing context and/or content changes (add, modify or delete) as events to a reporting session, or selecting one or more contents and publishing the selection events, or both.
+The Content Creator is responsible for the creation and selection of the contents of the reporting session which are the basis of synchronization and collaboration between the subscribing actors.

-> Note: This actor is intended to be grouped with another actor (excluding the Hub) in this profile to augment the existing actor capabilities with content sharing capabilities.
-This actor cannot be claimed as a standalone actor since it lacks the capabilities to subscribe to a reporting session.
+> Note: This actor represents content creation / selection capabilities that may be present in implementation of other actors.
+As such, the Content Creator is required to be grouped with another actor.
+This actor cannot be claimed as a standalone actor.

-The Content Creator may use the sharing of content selection to enable more efficient reporting flow.
-For example, when a user clicks on the bounding box of a detected nodule, the grouped Image Display publishes a selection event referencing the affected images and bounding boxes as an ImagingSelection resource, and the corresponding measurements as an Observation.
-Upon receiving the event, the Report Creator captured the details and show them in a side panel to the user.
-Finally the user issues a voice command to inject hyperlink.
-The Report Creator, uses the selected contents as input to the voice command, automatically persisted the resources in database and then inject a hyperlink to access them in the finding section.
+For example, when an Image Display user clicks on the bounding box of a detected nodule, the grouped Content Creator publishes a selection event referencing the affected images and bounding boxes as an ImagingSelection resource, and referencing the corresponding measurements as an Observation resource.
+Upon receiving the event, a Report Creator might show those details in a side panel to the user.
+Finally the user issues a voice command to the Report Creator to inject a hyperlink, which is adding to the finding section.

+The Content Creator actor may publish context and/or content changes as events to a reporting session.
+The Content Creator may select one or more contents and publish the selection events.

 The specific context or content changes captured by the Content Creator depends on the grouped actor and the specific deployment scenario.
 For example: